 The second best, smaller and eroded, perhaps by agriculture, is in the median of the scenic riverfront road called Cherokee Boulevard.
 It overlooks a popular boat launch, and a park where people play frisbee football and throw tennis balls for Golden Retrievers.
 Hundreds of people jog over the top of that mound every day.
 More about that later.

 Their presence leaves us with a historical asset, not just to help us understand regional history, but to give perspective to the deep Native American history of the continent.
 Our mounds are the subject of a new exhibit to be hosted by UT’s McClung Museum; now in the early planning stages (the exhibit may be complete in the fall of 2023).
 McClung Museum, which was founded in large part to preserve and study Native American relics disrupted by Tennessee Valley Authority projects, is already the best place in Knoxville to learn about Native American culture.
-(At time of publication It’s currently closed due to COVID-19, but you can learn about their online programming here.)
 Maybe we’ll understand them better by then.
 However, the Woodlands mounds they left confused generations of Knoxvillians, who assumed the mounds were left by the Cherokee.

 Panther Fountain in Sequoyah Hills/Talahi Park